tonethar/IGME-430-Fall-2020/weekly/week-6.md

 25. Almost there!
 We still need to get to recognize changes to **client.html**

-26. Add this to the `"nodemon"` script - `-e js,html,css` - now nodemon will hatch .js, .html, and .css files for chnages (and will reboot the server when it sees them)
+26. Add this to the `"nodemon"` script - `-e js,html,css` - now nodemon will hatch .js, .html, and .css files for changes (and will reboot the server when it sees them)

 27. Once it's set up - all of this nodemon capability makes your developer life easier!
     - is using `nodemon` required?
 NO
     - is using `babel` required?
 YES - on Project 2

 ## IV.
-Resources
+Nodemon & Babel Resources
 - https://www.npmjs.com/package/nodemon
+-

+## V. Debugging Code

 <hr><hr>

 | <-- Previous Unit | Home | Next Unit -->